 The Organic Law 22-19 granted the Constitutional Court the authority the automatic banning of the investigation of the un/constitutionality of the laws, including the laws related to the text subject to notification.
 In this regard, the Constitutional Court must limit itself to the text subject to notification and cannot cancel the investigation of the constitutionality of other provisions in any text it was not notified about, even if there is a direct relation between the text and the provisions subject to notification42.
-This is an explicit abolition of the case of the Constitutional Council, which could face other provisions of the text subject to notification with the text subject to notification43.
+This is an explicit abolition of the case of the Constitutional Council, which could face other provisions of the text subject to notification or another text it was not notified about as long as it has a relation with the text subject to notification43.
 This weakens the efficiency of the Constitutional Court in guaranteeing the supremacy of the Constitution and in protecting constitutional rights and freedoms.